tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (*) indicates changes to the wire protocol which may require implementations
     to update.

+draft-26
+- Clarify that you can't negotiate pre-TLS 1.3 with supported_versions.

 draft-25
 - Add the header to additional data (*)